This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-- Stir in the sugar, salt, garlic powder, and olive oil.
+- Add Remaining Ingredients: Stir in the sugar, salt, garlic powder, and olive oil.

-- Use a fork to poke holes over the dough to prevent any bubbles from forming while it bakes.
+- Dock the Dough: Use a fork to gently prick the surface to prevent air bubbles while baking.

 Notes

-- How to Bake and Freeze Your Pizza Crust: If you’re planning to enjoy your pizza later, simply bake the crust, let it cool, then wrap it tightly in plastic wrap and freeze.
-When you’re ready to feast, thaw the crust as your oven preheats, add your toppings, and bake for about 15 minutes.
+- Freeze for Later: Bake the crust, let it cool, then wrap and freeze.
+When ready to use, thaw while the oven preheats, add toppings, and bake for about 15 minutes.

 Nutrition